-What is in Grain Free Kibble?
+What Is In Grain Free Dog Kibble?

 Grain free pet foods have become very popular of late.
 This is mainly due to consumers believing they are purchasing a superior product and the increasing awareness that our pooches should not be eating a diet heavily laden with wheat and grains.

 Our dogs are meant to eat a diet consisting of fresh protein (in the form of meat like beef or chicken), fats, offal and little carbohydrates (fruit and veg).
 This diet is also commonly referred to as the BARF diet meaning Biological Appropriate Raw Food.
 In layman’s terms, a diet solely designed for dogs in accordance with their species, instinct and nature.
 Dogs thrive off a biologically appropriate diet lower in carbohydrates.